Many people who work with stained

 most artisans build a stained glass panel on top of a full size paper

-pattern, my methods for shaping the glass pieces are so precise that no
+pattern, my method for shaping the glass pieces is so precise that no

 full size template is necessary. |